MicrosoftDocs/win32-pr.de-de/desktop-src/medfound/mfpkey-asfstreamsink-corrected-leakybucket-property.md

 -   Bitrate in Bits pro Sekunde.
 -   Puffergröße in Bytes.
--   Anfängliche Puffer-Vollheit in Bytes.
+-   Anfängliche Puffer-Vollheit in Byte.

 ## <a name="requirements"></a>Anforderungen